Publications: Firewise Tips, Maps, Programs and Reports

 - Backyard Wildlife Habitat & Fire Safety - How to design your backyard to promote wildlife habitat, reduce water use and minimize wildfire risk.

 - Becoming a FireWise Community - How your neighborhood can become a recognized FireWise Community.

-- Before You Build - FireWise requirements for new construction.
+- Before You Build - Firewise requirements for new construction in the Flagstaff Area.

-- Dollars and Sense - Thinning tress not only reduces wildfire risk, but improves property value!
+- Dollars and Sense - Thinning trees not only reduces wildfire risk, but improves property value!

 - Fire Resistant Landscaping for the Flagstaff Area - Provides guidelines on selection, location, and maintenance of plants.

 - Firewise - How to make your home and neighborhood Firewise.

 - Firewise Mulch - Fire resistance properties of various mulch materials.

 - Firewise Plants - List of FireWise plant recommendations for 3,000' and up.